jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

 Questions about Motivations are usually about emotions and often their relation to activities as well.
-You can explore  these relations further in follow-up questions ( »You said you hate talking with this client.
-What in particular makes it a bad experience for you?« )
+You can explore these relations further in follow-up questions – »You said you hate talking with this client.
+What in particular makes it a bad experience for you?«.

 ####  Problems